 A person must not treat another person on the basis of a prescribed attribute less favourably than a person without the prescribed attribute.
 Race is a prescribed attribute defined at section 16(a) of the Act.

 The Act requires that discrimination occur in a particular area of activity covered by section 22, one is the provision of facilities, goods and services [s22(1)(c)].
-If a person felt they had been treated less favourably while engaged in an activity in connection with the provision of facilities, goods and services online, they can lodge a complaint to the Office of the Anti-Discrimination Commissioner.
+If a person felt they had been treated less favourably while engaged in an activity in connection with the provision of facilities, goods and services online, they can lodge a complaint to Equal Opportunity Tasmania, the office of the Anti-Discrimination Commissioner.